kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_117.md

 ## NOA

+### Overview

+Stakeholders in the global energy markets exhibit behaviors that are driven by their specific needs, opportunities, and capabilities in the context of green cities and sustainable neighborhoods.
+Their physiological and safety needs for reliable and affordable energy sources motivate them to ensure energy security and diversify energy sources.
+Stakeholders also have reflective needs driven by a desire for environmental sustainability, leading them to promote renewable energy sources and energy efficiency measures.
+These needs create opportunities for stakeholders to integrate renewable energy, implement energy-efficient technologies, promote sustainable transportation and develop green infrastructure in green cities and sustainable neighborhoods.
+The physical capabilities of stakeholders, such as access to infrastructure, technologies, financial resources, and expertise, allow them to develop and maintain sustainable urban systems.
+On the other hand, the psychological capabilities, including awareness, willingness to change, collaboration, and leadership, enable stakeholders to advocate for sustainable policies and practices, actively participate in decision-making processes, and foster a culture of sustainability within their communities.
+Ultimately, stakeholders' behaviors are shaped by their needs, opportunities, and capabilities, driving the transition towards smart and sustainable urban environments.

 ### Needs

-nIn the context of green cities and sustainable neighborhoods, the needs or motivations of stakeholders in the global energy markets can be defined using the NOA framework as follows:
+In the context of green cities and sustainable neighborhoods, the needs or motivations of stakeholders in the global energy markets can be defined using the NOA framework as follows:

 1. Automatic Needs (Physiological and Safety Needs):
 - Access to reliable and affordable energy sources: Stakeholders, including residents, businesses, and industries, have a basic physiological need for access to energy resources for heating, cooling, lighting, and powering essential services.